hbshci/fhi/content/challenge/faqs.md

 1. #### How far along does my innovation have to be?

     The application is open to any organization or solution ranging from nearly developed to fully developed to the early stages of deployment.
-However, you need credible demonstrated evidence that your solution can significantly impact the US health care delivery system.
+However, you need credible demonstrated evidence that your solution can significantly impact the U.S. health care delivery system.
 This means your solution needs to be implemented in at least one setting.

 1. #### What criteria will the Judging Committee use?